pointOfive/Home/Analysis/README.md

 automatically leverage extremely complex higher order interaction associations, but any higher order interaction associations to be considered in the context of `Linear Models` require explicit *a priori* specification and construction.
-As a result, one cannot hope to realistically rival the complexity of modern predictive machine learning methodologies using `Linear Model` specifications; however, the statistical analysis capabilities available within a `Linear Model` framework serve to ensure it's competetiveness as an analytical tool by providing uncertainty characterizations that can be brought to bear on questions of model building interpretation.
+As a result, one `Linear Model` specificaitons cannot realistically consistently compete with the modeling flexibility provided by modern predictive machine learning methodologies; however, the statistical analysis capabilities available within a `Linear Model` framework serve to ensure it's competetiveness as an analytical tool by providing uncertainty characterizations that can be brought to bear on questions of model building and interpretation.

 ## Model Interpretability Analysis